Corruption in Chad

 Corruption in Chad is characterized by nepotism and cronyism.
-Chad received a score of 21 in the 2024 Transparency International Corruption Perceptions Index on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Chad ranked 158th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Republic of the Congo, Swaziland, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was 33.
-The best score in sub-Saharan Africa was 72 and the worst score was 8.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+Chad received a score of 24 in the 2025 Transparency International Corruption Perceptions Index on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Chad ranked 150th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was 68, the average was 32 and the worst was 9.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181, in a two-way tie).

 History of corruption in Chad

 During the Tombalbaye government

 François Tombalbaye was the first President of Chad.
 His regime has been described as marked by authoritarianism, extreme corruption, and favoritism.
-Corruption in the form of tax collection abuse was one of the main causes of the Mubi Uprising, a series of riots which started the Chadian Civil War.
+Corruption in the form of tax collection abuse was one of the main causes of the Mubi Uprising, a series of riots that started the Chadian Civil War.

 During the Déby era

-Idriss Déby, President from 1990 until his death in 2021, was accused of cronyism and tribalism.
+Idriss Déby, President from 1990 until he died in 2021, was accused of cronyism and tribalism.
 Chadian opposition leaders and Human Rights Watch accused Déby of electoral fraud in multiple elections where he and his party won by landslides.
 In 2005, Chad was ranked the most corrupt country in the world (tied with Bangladesh).

 Corruption in government institutions

 In the judicial system

 According to the Human Rights Report by the US Department of State, Chad's judicial system is heavily influenced by the government, causing government officials to enjoy impunity.
-Judges who try to uphold judicial independence face harassment and in some cases dismissal.
-Businesses reported that they have often paid bribes to influence judicial decisions.
+Judges who try to uphold judicial independence face harassment and, in some cases, dismissal.
+Businesses have reported that they often pay bribes to influence judicial decisions.
 Ordinary civilians have low trust in their country's judicial system and they try avoid it.